paulbayer/Inventory_Scripts/README.md

 - **ALZ_CheckAccount.py**
   - This script takes an Organization Master Account profile, and checks additional accounts to see if they meet the pre-reqs to be "adopted" by either Landing Zone or Control Tower.
+  - If there are blockers to the adoption (like the default VPCs being present, or Config Recorder already being enabled), it can rectify those blockers it finds.
+However - to avoid mistakes - it only does this if you specifically select that in the submitted parameters.

 - **RegistrationScript.py**
   - This script goes through an Organization and determines (based on roles) whether the account has been on-boarded to the AWS Federation tool or not.
 If not, it creates a temporary user ("Alice") and prints the information to the screen to be able to register the account to the tool.